YashKarampuri/Predicting-Dynamics-by-PCA-Codes/README.md

-# Predicting-Dynamics-by-PCA-Codes
+# Strategic ways of Coarse Graining Protein Molecules to studythe dynamics using PCA and MD simulations
-Aim of the project is to predict the dynamics of protein A from known dynamics of protein B, whose structure is similar to protein A, applying Principal Component Analysis and Molecular Dynamics simulations.
+Aim is to set up a system to evaluate how good coarse graining would be - in the context of capturing the dynamics - especially the low frequency modes.